-33. In order for a debtor to obtain relief to make payments within 21 days of the petition date, it must establish that making such payments satisfies the requirements mandated by Bankruptcy Rule 6003-namely, the relief requested is necessary to avoid "immediate and irreparable harm."
+- 32. In order for a debtor to obtain relief to make payments within 21 days of the petition date, it must establish that making such payments satisfies the requirements mandated by Bankruptcy Rule 6003-namely, the relief requested is necessary to avoid "immediate and irreparable harm."
 If a debtor's prospect of reorganizing is threatened, or swift diminution in value of the debtor's estate is likely, absent the granting of the requested relief, immediate and irreparable harm likely exists.
 See In re WorldSpace, Inc., No. 08-12412, 2008 WL 8153639, at 2 (Bankr.
 D. Del.
 Oct.
-20, 2008) (granting emergency motions for post-petition financing, adequate protection, and modification of the stay where the court found that the relief was necessary to avoid irreparable harm to the debtors' businesses); In re New World Pasta Co., No. 04-02817, 2004 WL 5651052, at 5 (Bankr.
+20, 2008) (granting emergency motions for postpetition financing, adequate protection, and modification of the stay where the court found that the relief was necessary to avoid irreparable harm to the debtors and their estates because such relief was essential for the continued operations of the debtors' businesses); In re New World Pasta Co., No. 04-02817, 2004 WL 5651052, at 5 (Bankr.
 M.D.
 Pa.
 July 9, 2004) (same); see also In re Ames Dep't Stores, Inc., 115 B.R.
 34, 36 n.2 (Bankr.
 S.D.N.Y.
-1990) (finding that "immediate and irreparable harm" exists where loss of the business threatens ability to reorganize).

-34. Here, immediate and irreparable harm would result if the relief requested herein is not granted.
-As discussed above, failure to pay the Critical Vendors may result in interrupted and delayed delivery of food products and supplies to run their restaurants efficiently.
-Accordingly, the Debtors respectfully submit that they have satisfied the "immediate and irreparable harm" standard of Bankruptcy Rule 6003 for the pre-petition amount of Critical Vendor Claims that the Debtors seek authority to pay pursuant to the Interim Order.
+1990) (finding that "immediate and irreparable harm" exists where loss of the business threatens ability to reorganize). - 33.
+Here, immediate and irreparable harm would result if the relief requested herein is not granted.
+As discussed above, failure to pay Critical Vendors may result in interrupted and delayed delivery of goods and services needed to run their business operations efficiently.
+Accordingly, the Debtors respectfully submit that they have satisfied the "immediate and irreparable harm" standard of Bankruptcy Rule 6003 for the pre-petition amount of Critical Vendor Claims that the Debtors seeks authority to pay pursuant to the Interim Order.